benel/SOS21Server/README.md

       }
     }

-* Effects on the character "Galaad II" (aka points)
+* Global effects from the actions carried out by "Galaad II" (aka points)

 GET /effects_by_character/Galaad_II
     {"rows":[